Concert Pianist . Harpsichordist . Pedagogue

 I was born in Santo André (São Paulo-Brasil) in February 2, 1987.
 My first contact with music making happened through my sister Viviane Louro, eight years older than me.
 She started learning the piano as a means to develop her hand musculature, due the fact she was born with a non-identifiable physical disability.
 Her passion for arts and philosophy and her persistence in practicing the piano up to 13 hours a day naturally develop in me an intense passion for music and the interest in playing the instrument at a very early age.

 Finding good piano instructors took some persistence, but our mother Sueli Inamorato eventually found excellent teachers that were very influential in my life.
-My most important mentors were Luciana Sayuri Shimabuco, the most caring, organized and sensible teacher I have ever met, and Marisa Rosana Lacorte, the person who taught me the meaning of musical agogic, as well how to work on having depth in my Cantabile.
-They are inspirations in my life to this day, and I am thankful to the fact they were able to successfully navigate my young learner strong personality.
+My most important mentors were Luciana Sayuri Shimabuco, the most caring, organized and sensible teacher I have ever met, and Marisa Rosana Lacorte, the person who taught me the meaning and importance of agogic and how to work on having depth in cantabile.
+They are indelible inspirations in my life to this day, and I am thankful to the fact they were able to successfully navigate my young learner strong personality.

 Indiana University offered me the highest scholarship and fellowship they have, and I was fortunate to have seven semesters of full tuition to study with professor Cohen and also professor Jean-Louis Hagenauer, completing a Performer Diploma and a Master Degree in Music.
-There I also learned from professors Edmund Battersby and Emile Naoumoff.
+There I also learned from professors Edmund Battersby.
+Emile Naoumoff and David Baker.

-While at IU I met Dr. Karen Taylor, as a student at her excellent piano pedagogy class; she saw me teaching and offered me a job at her prestigious Young Pianists Program.
-She was particularly interested in my previous experience working with atypical learners, and so I became the wild card of her program, teaching an average of 15 students per semester, many of them on the Autism Spectrum and other Neurodiversities.
-In that period, I was hired as piano accompanist at the DePauw University in Greencastle; I worked in both Universities until 2019.
+While at IU I met Dr. Karen Taylor, and as a student at her excellent piano pedagogy class, she saw me teaching and offered me a job at her prestigious Young Pianists Program.
+She was particularly interested in my previous experience working with atypical learners, and so really unexpectedly I became the wild card of her program, teaching an average of 15 students per semester, many of them on the Autism Spectrum and other Neurodiversities.
+In that period, I was also hired as piano accompanist at the DePauw University in Greencastle; where I worked until 2019.